montlewis/PerchCMS-Typinator-Set/README.md

 ![SMARTTEXT](https://github.com/montlewis/PerchCMS-Typinator-Set/raw/master/quicksearch.png)

-Typing some text (like 'template' shown above) will show the commands available...
+Typing some text (like 'template', shown above) will show the expansions available involving templates...
 Then just click on the one you would like to open the expansion.

 # Why I Love it
 **The expansion set is designed to be smart.** For example, if you create a field on a template using one of the `ptFieldType\` expansions, and then do a `ptIf\` expansion: